fqantonio/GoingInductive/README.md

 # ABSTRACT

-This study investigates the impact of shifting from deductive to inductive teaching methods within a bLearning environment for young science and technology students.
-While research on specific educational methodologies is extensive, this analysis focuses on this particular strategic change, as advocated by Felder (Felder, 1993).
+This study investigates the impact of shifting from deductive to inductive teaching methods within a blended learning (bLearning) environment for young science and technology students.
+While research on specific educational methodologies is extensive, this analysis focuses on a strategic change.

-The findings suggest that, within the constraints of our research, a 4C/ID bLearning approach does not consistently outperform Direct Instruction across all outcomes.
-However, we observed significant positive impacts on Lab Practice skills.
-Conversely, effects on school success and learning transfer were less pronounced, and we found a negative impact on social skills.
-These differential effects were observed across student sample, with female students, ninth-graders, and those better adapted to school environments demonstrating greater benefits.
+The findings suggest that, within the constraints of our research, a 4C/ID bLearning approach doesn't consistently outperform Direct Instruction across all outcomes.
+While we observed a significant positive impact on Lab Practice skills, effects on school success and learning transfer were less pronounced.
+Interestingly, we found a negative impact on social skills.
+These differential effects were observed across the student sample, with female students, ninth-graders, and those better adapted to school environments demonstrating greater benefits.

-This research highlights the need for careful considerations when implementing such a pedagogical shift, discuss the specific implications for teachers, policymakers, and school administrators, acknowledging the potential challenges and benefits associated with it.
-This analysis is based on 12 years of teacher data (2003-2017), providing insights into the impact on Learning Transfer, Lab Practice, Social Skills, and Academic Results.
+This research highlights the need for careful consideration when implementing such a pedagogical shift.
+It discusses the specific implications for teachers, policymakers, and school administrators, acknowledging the potential challenges and benefits associated with this change.
+The analysis is based on 12 years of teacher data (2003-2017), providing insights into the impact on learning transfer, lab practice, social skills, and academic results.

-> **Keywords** Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flow; Statistical Non-parametric Inference; Learning Transfer, Lab Practice, Social Skills and Academic Results; Cognitive Load Theory; MultiIntelligence Theory; Brain Based Learning; bLearning.
+> **Keywords** Inductive learning strategy; instructional Design; 4C/ID; Direct Instruction; Learning Flow; Learning Transfer, Lab Practice, Social Skills and Academic Results; Cognitive Load Theory; MultiIntelligence Theory; Brain Based Learning; bLearning, Statistical Non-parametric Inference.

 # GOALS, RESEARCH QUESTIONS and HYPOTHESIS